aca/korean-language-server/README.md

 # korean-language-server

-<b>Experimental !</b>

 [Language server implementation](https://microsoft.github.io/language-server-protocol/) for Korean, powered by [한국어 맞춤법/문법 검사기](https://speller.cs.pusan.ac.kr/).

 It's Korean version of [grammarly](http://www.grammarly.com/), famous writing assitant app for English.
-As grammarly does, it detects grammar error, supports quick fix.
+As grammarly does, it detects Korean grammar error, supports quick fix.
 It also supports some level of english.

 ![sample](./sample.gif)